jraymond96/Minishell/README.md

 ## DESCRIPTION

-It's a interpretor of command, who handle variable environement.
+It's a interpretor of command, who handle environement variable.

 ## WHAT CAN YOU DO WITH ?